-Provides that one director is elected from each of the four commissioner's precincts in the county and one director is elected at large.
+Provides that one director is elected from each of the four commissioners precincts in the county and one director is elected at large.

-Provides that directors are elected at the general election for state and county officers.
+Provides that directors are elected at the general election for state and county officers and will serve two-year terms.